This review is from a meal we had at The Coffee Press, Kilmarnock on Monday 16th September 2019. Enjoy!

 The Staff at the Coffee Press were polite and happy enough to answer questions, and willing to make changes to the menu based on preference which is good.
 The food was served quickly, and was well presented.

 The cafe has a really nice aesthetic, cosy and inviting without being too cute or kitschy, and it has an awesome history, situated on the site of the former newspaper office for the Kilmarnock Standard.

 You can find The Coffee Press on Facebook and Twitter so make sure and give them a follow.
-Lastly, this review was written by Thomas Neil and Victoria Anderson so click on one of those links to check out more from those authors.
+This review was written by Tom Neil and Tori Anderson so click on one of those links to check out more from those authors.